SEBA-Smart-Services/ebo-engineering-toolkit/ebo_app_factory/README.md

 # EBO Application Factory

-Mass produce EBO applications, objects or graphics based on a single or multiple template exported xml files and a list of copies.
+Mass produce EBO applications, objects or graphics based on a single or multiple template exported EBO xml files and a list of copies.

 ## Overview

 This tool allows an exported EBO application or objects to be used as a template for mass producing EBO applications or objects.

-Each 'copy' and its bindings (if exported Special) are updated using a list of placeholders strings in the original template and a list of replacement strings for each copy.
-The list of placeholders and copies are stored in an Excel spreadsheet.
-These strings could be anything unique to each instance, such as equipment names, relative bind paths.
+An EBO xml file or files are created for import into EBO.
+Each file contains 'copies' of the template xml objects.
+Each 'copy' and its bindings (if exported Special) are updated using a list of placeholders strings in the original template xml and a list of replacement strings for each copy.
+The list of placeholders and copies are to be used are stored in an Excel workbook.
+These strings could be anything unique to each instance, such as equipment names (eg "VAV-L21-INT4") or relative bind paths eg ("../../Servers/MSSB-L14-1-ASP-01/BACnet Interface/IP Network/VAV-L21-INT4").

-All 'copies' of the template are written into an xml document for importing into EBO.
+All 'copies' of the template are written into an xml document or documents for importing into EBO.
 Each copy is presented in parallel in the root of the import file.

 ## Usage